lips-hci/realsense-ros/README.md

 # ROS2 Wrapper for Intel&reg; RealSense&trade; Devices
-These are packages for using Intel RealSense cameras (D400 and L500 series, SR300 camera and T265 Tracking Module) with ROS2.
+These are packages for using LIPSedge cameras (AE400/450 and AE430/470 series) with ROS2.

 This version supports ROS2 Dashing, Eloquent, Foxy, Galactic and Rolling.

-LibRealSense supported version: v2.51.1 (see [realsense2_camera release notes](https://github.com/IntelRealSense/realsense-ros/releases))
+LIPSedge AE4xx camera supported LibRS version: v2.43.0

 ## Please notice: if you are moving from RealSense [ROS2 branch](https://github.com/IntelRealSense/realsense-ros/tree/ros2) to ROS2-beta:
 - **Changed Parameters**: